Scheduled MonumentsEnglandSite of All Hallows Church

 What is Site of All Hallows Church?

-All Hallows Church, Lincolnshire is a scheduled ancient monument representing the site of a medieval parish church.
+Site of All Hallows Church is a scheduled ancient monument located in Lincolnshire, representing the remains of a medieval parish church.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005485.

 Who is responsible for protecting Site of All Hallows Church?